Ovarian Vein Embolization

-Your physician will select an embolic agent depending on the size of the blood vessel or malformation and whether the treatment is intended to be permanent or temporary.
+Your physician will select an embolic agent depending on the size of the veins.
 These include:

-- various sized metal coils made of stainless steel or platinum are used to block large arteries.
+- various sized metal coils made of stainless steel or platinum are used to block larger veins.

-- liquid sclerosing agents, which are used to destroy blood vessels and vessel malformations.
-Filling a vessel or a vessel malformation such as a fistula with this liquid agent causes blood clots to form, closing up the abnormal vascular channels.
+- liquid sclerosing agents, which are used to damage the lining of the vein.
+Filling a vein with this liquid agent causes blood clots to form, closing up the abnormal vascular channels.

-- liquid glue, which can be inserted into a fistula or arteriovenous malformation (AVM) where it hardens, filling in this unnecessary passageway between artery and vein.
+- liquid glue, which can be inserted into the vein where it hardens, preventing blood flow through the vein.